ugorji/binc/SPEC.md

     If X is not set, then l = n.
     Else subsequent byte contains value of l.

 Once l is deciphered, then l subsequent bytes denote the float value.
+The float value is encoded according to IEEE 754 format.
-If l < n, assume trailing 0 bytes when decoding according to IEEE 754 format.
+If l < n, assume trailing 0 bytes.

 ### Decimal